 Read books to your kids about a pet dying.

 Reading picture books for kids about losing a pet can help you start conversations with younger children.
-My top recommendations for children’s books about a pet dying are The Invisible Leash from Patrice Karst, The Rainbow Bridge…A Dog’s Story by Judith Kristen, I’ll Always Love You by Hans Wilhelm, and The Goodbye Book by Todd Parr.
+My top recommendations for children’s books about a pet dying are The Invisible Leash by Patrice Karst, The Rainbow Bridge…A Dog’s Story by Judith Kristen, I’ll Always Love You by Hans Wilhelm, and The Goodbye Book by Todd Parr.

 I particularly like The Invisible Leash because it reminds children that their love for their pet is an unbreakable bond.
 The book reassures kids that death cannot break that connection.
 The simplicity and bright colors of The Goodbye Book work best for the youngest readers.